zzattack/ccmaps-net/README.md

 License
 -------
 The license below applies only to those parts of the program that do not contain a conflicting license placed at the top of the source file.
+These include parts from the [OpenRA](http://github.com/OpenRA/OpenRA/) and [XCC](https://code.google.com/p/xcc/) projects, which are licenced under the GPL v3.

 (The MIT License)